publitas/docs/source/rest-v2.md

 ### Paths

-The base path of an API request is: `https://api.publitas.com/v2/`
+The base path of an API request is: `https://api.publitas.com/v2/` this

-An example of a complete path is:
+A example of a complete path is:

 `https://api.publitas.com/v2/groups/?api_key=<api_key>`